 How would you rate the availability of all the necessary medical services?

-How would you rate the staff members’ knowledge and assistance with respect to health insurance plan and copay?
+How would you rate the staff members’ knowledge and assistance with respect to health insurance plan and Medicaid services?

 How effectively did our staff explain the payment options?

 How satisfied are you with the overall billing experience at our hospital?